 Chances are that there was an acute event that made you feel depressed initially.
 Maybe you got fired.
 Maybe you broke up with someone special.
 Maybe someone close to you became ill.

-Because when you’re firing on all cylinders, you’re doing each of the ten.
+This is because when you’re firing on all cylinders, you’re doing each of the eight.
 The feeling you get when you have maximum momentum and absolute joy comes from nailing each one.
 Conversely, the feeling of depression comes from the anguish felt by overlooking each of the ten.

 Think back to that depressing moment again (sorry, don’t mean to open old wounds, but it’s important).
 Chances are that you became unable – or unwilling – to focus on maximizing the list of ten.
 You got out of your routine, which caused you to stop going to the gym, which caused you to eat unhealthy, which caused you to sleep worse, which caused you to repeat the cycle.